 Children benefit from proper nutrition, but there are many parents and caregivers who simply don’t have the means to purchase the food their children need to grow up healthy.
-Unfortunately, this is the case in Michigan where nearly 18 percent of individuals are “food insecure1.”
-That means 1.8 million Michigan residents have limited access to fruits and vegetables because they live too far from a grocery store.
-Ultimately, this issue leaves 300,000 Michigan kids with limited access to healthy foods.
+Unfortunately, this is the case in Michigan where nearly 18 percent of individuals are “food insecure.”
+That means 1.8 million Michigan residents—including 300,000 kids — have limited access to fruits and vegetables because they live too far from a grocery store.

 If you’re interested in mobilizing a similar initiative in your community, Voices for Healthy Kids has resources to help you make a difference.
 Our Healthy Food Access toolkit has a variety of helpful information for building out your own advocacy efforts aimed at ensuring all families have access to healthy foods.
 You’ll find step-by-step tips for building your campaign, sample content and more.